 The window for joining ETVA runs from July 1 through the first week in September, each year.
 The process is the same for new members and for returning members: click here to go to the registration form and fill it out.
 Returning members are expected to fill out the form each year to renew their membership.

 Things to keep in mind when filling out the form:

 - If you are a new teacher, you likely will not yet be a member of the National Association for Music Education (NAfME) or the Tennessee Music Educators Association (TMEA).
 Membership in NAfME and TMEA is required for ETVA members, but you won’t have to fill out separate registration forms in order to join them as well.
 We’ll use your ETVA registration information to process your NAfME and TMEA memberships for you.

-- The email address you provide in the “Preferred Email” field will be used when we share files with you via OneDrive.
-If you already have a OneDrive account, you should consider using the email address you used when creating your Microsoft account.
+- The email address you provide in the “Preferred Email” field will be used when we need to contact you directly (instead of using the blogging platform).

-After you’ve registered, you’ll receive an invoice for your ETVA, TMEA, and NAfME membership dues.
+After you’ve registered, you’ll receive an invoice for your ETVA, TMEA, and NAfME membership dues from us.
 You can expect this invoice in late August.
+You may also receive an invoice from NAfME, but please ignore that one.
 Check here for current-year fee information, and here for a schedule of expected invoices for planning purposes.

 If you are joining ETVA after the membership deadline (see the Calendar page for the membership deadline), you will be assessed a Late Membership Renewal Fine of $25.

 Second: subscribe to the ETVA newsfeeds.

 In order to stay informed about ETVA events and deadlines, you’ll need to subscribe to the newsfeeds for the various news blogs.
 “Subscribing to a newsfeed” means that you will receive an email message whenever the blog is updated.
 There are 3 separate newsfeeds: